daisygunn/my-contact-book/README.md

 - As a user, I want to be able to retrieve a contact's information based upon their name.
 - As a user, I want to update an existing contact's information if there has been a change.
 - As a user, I want to be able to download contact information by group (family/friends).
+- As a user, I want to add new contact information.
 - As a user, I want to be able to delete a contact entry.

 ### Structure